 \section{Theoretical model}

-We start our theoretical description with the following discrete $N$-site one-dimensional model Hamiltonian representing the finite central segment containing the triple SE-SC-FMI interface (see central region in Fig. \ref{fig:model scheme}), consisting of a single-channel SE nanowire covered by a bulk SC layer (i.e., a Al layer depicted in gray) and a coexisting finite FMI layer (i.e., EuS layer depicted in blue) of length $L_\text{M}$.
-The Hamiltonian reads
+We theoretically describe the system with a discrete $N$-site one-dimensional model Hamiltonian representing the finite central segment containing the triple SE-SC-FMI interface (see central region in Fig. \ref{fig:model scheme}).
+This is an \textit{effective} Hamiltonian in which we assume a single-channel SE nanowire covered both by a bulk SC layer (e. g., an Al layer depicted in gray) and by a coexisting finite FMI layer (e. g., EuS layer depicted in blue) of length $L_\text{M}$.
+Then, the Hamiltonian of the central region reads

-where \(c_{j,\sigma}^{\dagger}\) and \(c_{j,\sigma}\) represent the creation and annihilation fermionic operators, respectively, at site \(j\) with spin projection \(\sigma = \{\uparrow,\downarrow\}\).
+where \(c_{j,\sigma}^{\dagger}\) and \(c_{j,\sigma}\) represent creation and annihilation fermionic operators, respectively, at site \(j\) with spin projection \(\sigma = \{\uparrow,\downarrow\}\).
 The parameter \(t\) describes the effective hopping amplitude of electrons in the single-channel SE nanowire, the effective pairing parameter \(\Delta\) represents the proximity-induced superconducting pairing amplitude generated by the coupling with the SC layer, and \(h_0\) corresponds to the effective Zeeman exchange interaction induced by the FMI layer.
-Note that we have excluded the Zeeman exchange $h_0$ from the sites at the ends (i.e., sites $j=1$ and $j=N$) in order to allow these sites to couple to the measuring contacts (see below).
-This situation is indeed closer to the experimental setups of Refs. \cite{Vaitiekenas21_ZBPs_in_FMI_SC_SM_hybrid_nanowires, Vaitiekenas22_Evidence_of_spin_polarized_ABS}, where the measuring contacts are placed away from the FMI layer.
-Therefore, the actual length of the the FMI layer is represented by $N_\text{M}=N-2$ sites (i.e., $L_\text{M}=N_\text{M} a$, where $a$ is the lattice parameter).
+We have excluded the Zeeman exchange $h_0$ from the sites at the ends (i.e., sites $j=1$ and $j=N$) in order to allow these sites to couple to the measuring contacts.
+This is a technicality that simplifies our subsequent calculations and the embedding method (see below).
+Therefore, the actual length of the FMI layer is represented by $N_\text{M}=N-2$ sites (i.e., $L_\text{M}=N_\text{M} a$, where $a$ is the lattice parameter).